ProjectPythia/kerchunk-cookbook/_sources/README.md

 the top right corner of the book chapter you are viewing and click on the rocket ship icon and be sure to select
 “launch Binder”.
 After a moment you should be presented with a notebook that you can interact with.
-I.e. you’ll be able to execute and even change the example programs.
-You’ll see that the code cells have no output at first, until you execute them by pressing {kbd}`Shift`\+{kbd}`Enter`.
+You’ll be able to execute and even change the example programs.
+The code cells have no output at first, until you execute them by pressing {kbd}`Shift`\+{kbd}`Enter`.
 Complete details on how to interact with a live Jupyter notebook are described in [Getting Started with